anybuddy9001/Darts-Trainingsspiel/README.md

 # **Darts Trainingsspiel (Training Game)**

+Idea and requested by Michael S.

-This is a small Java project with openJFX (JavaFX) to help you train your Darts skills.
+This is a small Java project with openJFX (JavaFX) to help you train your Darts skills with a point reward system.

 Specktulatius made this for Michael some time ago.
 I almost reworked everything, but he still remains an author. :)